 4. Should I clean the tub after every use?

 Yes.
 To ensure maximum life of the tub, it should be cleaned after every use.

 5. Does the tub come with a faucet?

-The dog bathtub having a bathtub faucet would vary between different types of dog bathtubs, but some will come with a built-in faucet while others will not.
+The dog bathtub having a wall mount tub and shower faucet would vary between different types of dog bathtubs, but some will come with a built-in faucet while others will not.